-As a teacher or as a constant learner you might have come across what is called the “learning pyramid” or the “cone of experience” with various numbers of retention depending on the learning style.
+As a teacher or as a constant learner you might have come across what is called the “learning pyramid”, the “cone of experience” or the ” active learning pyramid ” with various numbers of retention depending on the learning style.

 But is the learning pyramid accurate?
 The percentages and order within the learning pyramid are not based on sufficient scientific evidence hence the numbers and the model itself are not accurate.

 So why are these numbers not accurate?
 They clearly sound plausible – the more you interact with a subject the better you will remember it.

 What is the learning pyramid and why is it wrong?

 To understand how the learning pyramid came into existence let’s take a look at exactly what it is and how it was created: A similar version of what we know today appeared in a book published in 1946 by Edgar Dale called “Audio-Visual Methods in teaching“.
 Surprisingly the original version did not contain any retention rates and even a later edition from 1969 just integrated the three modes of learning (Bruner 1966) into the cone.